PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Caching.Distributed.md

 - `Task RefreshAsync(this IDistributedCache cache, string key, bool throwErrors, CancellationToken token = default)`
 - `void Remove(this IDistributedCache cache, string key, bool throwErrors)`
 - `Task RemoveAsync(this IDistributedCache cache, string key, bool throwErrors, CancellationToken token = default)`

+> Only timeout exceptions raised by REDIS will be ignored.
+Connection exception will not be ignored.